Six Ways Coverage Fails at Claim Time

 The Vendor You Cannot Replace

 Vendor concentration is the risk every community bank knows is real.
-Most policies don't cover it.
+The coverage exists, but the sublimit does not match the exposure.

 Gap 4